-Among her plays are Daddy Says (1989); Spell #7 (1985); From Okra to Greens/A Different Kinda Love Story (1983); A Photograph: Lovers-in-Motion (1981); and the renowned for colored girls who have considered suicide/when the rainbow is enuf (1977), which won an Obie Award and received Tony, Grammy, and Emmy Award nominations.
-The play, or “choreopoem,” became an instant classic.
-Performed by an ensemble of seven African American women, the play is comprised of monologues, movement, and poems that together describe the pain and struggle women face because of racism and sexism.
+Among Shange’s plays are the titles Daddy Says (1989), Spell #7 (1985), From Okra to Greens/A Different Kinda Love Story (1983), A Photograph: Lovers-in-Motion (1981), and the renowned for colored girls who have considered suicide/when the rainbow is enuf (1977), which won an Obie Award and received Tony, Grammy, and Emmy Award nominations.
+The play, or “choreopoem,” became an instant classic after its debut at the Booth Theater in 1976.
+Performed by an ensemble of seven African American women, the play is composed of monologues, choreography, and poems that, together, describe the pain and struggle Black women face because of racism and sexism.

-Theater critic Clive Barnes wrote about the play, “This is true folk poetry.
+For the New York Times, theater critic Clive Barnes wrote about the play, “This is true folk poetry.
 It springs from the earth with the voice of people talking with the peculiarly precise clumsiness of life.
 It is the gaucheness of love.
-It is the jaggedness of actuality” (The New York Times, June 2, 1976).
+It is the jaggedness of actuality.”

 About her writing, the poet Ishmael Reed said, “No contemporary writer has Ms. Shange’s uncanny gift for immersing herself within the situations and points of view of so many different types of women.”